egolfbr/railroadCrossing/README.md

 ![State diagram](pictures/pictures/stateMachine.png)

 The state diagram helps visualize what is supposed to happen.
 This helps when errors occur etc.
 A key note that I found out debugging my code is that the break statements are very important when using switch statements.
 Without these the code won’t run properly.
 I tried to do some basic research on the switch statements because I had used switch statements before but I had not looked into why we use breaks.
 What I came up with was that breaks basically prevent the code from running the following case.

-Conclusion:
+## Conclusion

 Overall this project took me about 12 hours to complete.
 I worked for about 2-3 hrs every couple days or so for about 3 weeks.
 However, if you had all the parts I imagine that this would take maybe an afternoon or two.
 The main thing that slowed me down were simple software errors mainly.
 The hardware was rather simple once I got the parts.
 There were a few instances where I had to improvise and come up with some of my own stuff (see motor power and motor direction without buttons) but again most of the information was already available I just had to synthesize it in a certain way.
 If I were to do this again  I would try to implement this with an FPGA and more hardware solutions like the 555 timer circuit for the LEDs.
 I would like to print PCBs for this project to make it more professional as well.
 Furthermore I would like to see if there is a way to use less arduinos.
 The one thing that I will probably actually do as an extension is that I will add another arduino or raspberry pi to read telemetry data from the circuit and based on that master data determine if it is necessary to shut the circuit off.
 I already need to wire battery packs to all the arduinos to a master switch to turn them all on  at the same time and having that switch or another controlled via microcontroller shouldn’t be too hard.
 I will also add a screen to display current information relevant to the well being of the circuit.

 video link: https://youtu.be/l8aVLoQLqr0